 Shade Lords are more powerful Shades - Shades that are thought to have been made specially by their master.
 The normal Shades obey the Shade Lords considering they rank higher.
 Unlike normal Shades, they have to ability to speak an actual language outside of their mind.
 They were also made with one specific ability and have unnatural reflexes and enhanced senses, making them extremely impossible to kill.
 They can take a more physical form, and some were even made to look entirely human if they want to.
 They are far more powerful then a normal shade, making them a far more impossible to take on alone.

 Also known as the North Kingdom, Trodaire is at best known for its large and highly trained army.
 Trodaire’s Castle sits atop a mountain that overlooks the Norths vast lush forest and its kingdom, with snowy mountains just behind it in the far distance.
 The North’s terrain is known for its large mountains covered in trees, and father back north, covered in snow.
 It’s always got a bit of a bite of chill in the air, and unless one knows it’s forests well, the North can be a difficult place to navigate.
+Most people from here are quite pale due to the lack of sun that rarely shines through.

 The Kingdom of Aubinge